-According to a study by the Federal Trade Commission, about one in five American adults have an error on at least one of their credit reports.
+According to a study by the Federal Trade Commission, about 1 in 5 American adults has an error on at least one of their credit reports.
 Errors on your report can impact your credit score, potentially leading to increased fees and interest rates on your next credit card or loan.

 Credit Repair Agencies ($49 – $139/Month)

-If you have a complicated case or a large number of errors to dispute, you may see higher costs than if you only have a few items that need to be addressed.
+If you have a complicated case or a large number of errors to dispute, you may be charged more than if you only have a few items that need to be addressed.
 The more complex your repair, the longer it will take — and monthly fees can add up after a while.

 As with a repair company, credit repair software will vary in cost depending on the features it offers — the less you pay for your software, the less you’re likely to get.